Yellowstone Adventures for Women

-Our guided backpacking adventures for women were created around a growing community of like-minded individuals who share a passion for the outdoors.
-This is an excellent way to make new friends while enjoying the spectacular backcountry scenery of Yellowstone National Park.
+Our guided backpacking adventures for women were created around a growing community of like-minded individuals who share a love and passion for the outdoors.
+This is an excellent way to make new friends while enjoying the spectacular scenery of Yellowstone National Park.
+There are three unique overnight backpacking trips to choose from and each one is designed around a picture perfect location that was chosen for its accessibility

 Click any image below to open a slide show.